junnpp/bee-colony-loss/README.md

 ## Introduction

 Honey bee is one of the most important crop pollinators in the United States.
 It is estimated that the honey bees add $15 billion worth of crop each year.

-The loss of bee colonies in US has been a significant issue since 2006 with the rise of [colony collapse disorder](https://www.epa.gov/pollinator-protection/colony-collapse-disorder).
-Despite all the efforts to management, the number of ...
+Over the past 50 years, the percentage of honey bee colonies have declines dramatically with 30 percent of bee hives collapsed due to pesticide, parasite, diseases, and malnutrition.
+In this analysis, I conducted a basic analysis on the trend of the US honey bee colonies loss percentage since the year of 2015 with stressors including varroa mites, pesticides, and diseases.

 ## References